datalad-handbook/book/docs/intro/narrative.rst

 and executing simple scripts with input data to create results we can share and publish with DataLad.

-If you don't want to follow along and only read, there will be a finished DataLad-101 project for you to download and explore in the future.
+If you do not want to follow along and only read, there will be a finished DataLad-101 project for you to download and explore in the future.
 The dataset will contain tags that relate different states of it to the respective book sections.